Active Learning for Crowd-Sourced Databases: Optimizing for the Crowd

 \section{Optimizing for the Crowd}

-The previous sections described our two learning scenarios (upfront and iterative), and presented our learning algorithms.
-In this section, we describe several practical considerations that arise when asking questions with an actual crowd.
-Specifically, we address the following issues: How do we deal with the fact that the crowd does not always answer questions correctly (Section~\ref{sec:noise})?
-How do we know when our accuracy is ``good enough'' (Section~\ref{sec:stop})?
-Given that we can issue many queries in parallel to the crowd, what is the effect of batch size (number of simultaneous questions) on our learning performance (Section~\ref{sec:batch})?
-We deal with each of these questions in the next three subsections.
+The previous section described our algorithm for handling noisy labels.
+There are other optimization questions that arise in practice.
+How should we decide when our accuracy is ``good enough''?
+(Section~\ref{sec:stop}) Given that a crowd can label multiple items in parallel, what is the the effect of batch size (number of simultaneous questions) on our learning performance?
+(Section~\ref{sec:batch})